egelja/egelja/README.md

 ## Hi there 👋, I'm Nikola!

-I'm a first-year Computer Science student at Northwestern University, but in terms of credits I am a thrid-year.
+I'm a first-year Computer Science student at Northwestern University, but in terms of credits I am a thrid year.
 I'm currently working on Quantum Systems research at the [PARAG@N Lab](http://paragon.cs.northwestern.edu).

 I once used a [BitBucket account](https://bitbucket.org/NinoMaruszewski) previously, some of my older projects can be found there.
 Feel free to take a look at them.